1959 visit by Martin Luther King Jr. to India: Trip to India

-After having spoken to the War Resisters League in New York City, the Kings, along with Alabama State College history professor Lawrence D. Reddick, left Idlewild Airport on February 3.
-Initially stopping in London and Paris, where the party visited a novelist Richard Wright.
-The party was delayed when a flight they expected to board in Zurich bypassed the city due to fog.
-The travelers then flew from Zurich to Istanbul, Beirut, and then Bombay.
+Arrival in New Delhi

 On February 10, two days behind schedule, the party landed at Palam Airport in New Delhi, where they were welcomed by G. Ramachandran and Sucheta Kripalani.
 Swami Vishwananda, secretary of the Delhi branch of the Trust, while James E. Bristol, director of the Quaker Centre in New Delhi, directed the party's itinerary alongside Bayard Rustin and the Friends' meeting in Philadelphia.

 Leaving Janpath Hotel in New Delhi, the party visited Teen Murti Bhavan, where they discussed the Gandhian strategy with the Prime Minister Jawaharlal Nehru and vice president Sarvepalli Radhakrishnan.
 Nehru also invited the party to a previously scheduled dinner with Lady Mountbatten, her daughter and Nehru’s daughter, Indira Gandhi.
 While in the capital, the Kings met with satyagrahis and members of the Gandhi family, and Martin spoke to students at Delhi University.
 After leaving New Delhi on February 13, the Kings ventured to Patna and Gaya, where Martin discussed decentralist ideologies with an independence activist Jayaprakash Narayan and visiting Bodh Gaya’s Buddhist temple, and traveled further to Calcutta and Madras.
 On February 20th, the Kings arrived at Gandhigram and listened to scriptures from Hindu, Muslim, Christian, and Buddhist sources, which were translated into English.

-While visiting Trivandrum on February 22, the Kings received a formal reception from the Kerala state government, which was the only one governed by a Communist party.
+While visiting Trivandrum on February 22, the Kings received a formal reception hosted by Chief Minister E. M. S. Namboodiripad of the Kerala state government, which was the only one governed by a Communist party.
 Years later, Martin recounted his initial shock at being introduced by a Kerala school principal to his students as "a fellow untouchable", only to embrace the description in context of the economic poverty facing African Americans: "Yes, I am an untouchable, and every Negro in the United States of America is an untouchable".
-Upon visiting Cape Commorin Martin was inspired by seeing the simultaneous sunset and moonrise on either side of Kanyakumari Pier.
+Upon visiting Cape Commorin, Martin was inspired by seeing the simultaneous sunset and moonrise on either side of Kanyakumari Pier.